-It is no secret that the technology is continually evolving, so does the demand for consistent and accessible information and entertainment.
-From the old 56 kbqs crawl of dial-up, to the early 1 Mbqs copper connections and all the way to the existing popular 1 Gbqs, 10 Gbqs/40 Gbqs fiber optic connections, we’ve gone through a drastic improvement to maintain a stronger signal, a better connection, a faster speed.
-It seems that the intricacies of internet can get complicated, so how do you draw the line with your internet consumption and speed demands?
+The technology is continually evolving along with the demand for consistent, seamless delivery and accessibility to internet and content-loaded application.
+From the old 56 kbps crawl of dial-up to the early 1 Mbps copper connections and all the way to the existing popular 1 Gbqs, 10 Gbqs/40 Gbqs fiber optic connections, we’ve gone through a drastic improvement to maintain a stronger signal, a better connection, a faster speed.
+It seems that the intricacies of the internet can get complicated, so how do you draw the line with your internet consumption and speed demands?
 So in this blog post, we explain how fiber optic works, why cause the boom in fiber optic speed and how fast fiber optic internet can be.

-How Does an Fiber Glass Function in the Internet?
+How Does a Fiber Glass Function on the Internet?

 We know that fiber optic cable works like a bridge between the consumer and internet supplier.
 But how does this process actually work?
 To put it simply, fiber cable works by sending data as pulses of light through a glass fiber.
-At one end of the fiber, a laser or LED transmits data as light.
-At the other end of the cable, the light will be interpreted into data by the light-sensitive receptors.
+At one end of the optical fiber, a laser or LED transmits data as light.
+At the other end of the fiber, the light will be converted back to the data by the light-sensitive receptors.

-If the above explanation is not clear to you, then here comes the more vivid description.
-Fiber optic cables consists of a strand of fiber glass wrapped in a protective jacket called cladding.
+If the above explanation is not clear to you, then here comes the more vivid description; Fiber optic cables consist of strands of glass fibers.
+These glass fibers containing a core part and cladding part are wrapped by a protective jacket called coating.
 Owing to the total internal reflection, light can go from one end of the core to the other end without ever changing its wavelength.
-More detailed information, please see an article entitled “A Quick Lesson In Fiber Optics”.

-Single-mode and multimode fibers are the two broad categories of fiber core that can affect how light can travel through the cable.
-In single-mode fiber optic system, there is only one pathway or mode that light can travel along.
-While in multimode fiber optic system, seen in the below image, there are multiple pathways just like a circus funhouse with beams of light traveling along a variety of pathways through the core.
+Single-mode and multimode fibers are the two broad categories of optical fibers having different core diameters that can affect how light can travel through the fiber.
+In a single-mode fiber optic system, there is only one pathway or mode that light can travel along.
+While in multimode fiber optic system, as seen in the below image, there are multiple pathways just like a circus funhouse with beams of light traveling along a variety of pathways through the core.

 WDM and Dark Fibers

-The advent of WDM (wavelength division multiplexing) in the mod-2000s as a great breakthrough in fiber optics as it allows multiple channels to be carried at the same tine on a single fiber optic cable.
-There are all together CWDM and DWDM systems, CWDM or course WDM is the initial implement that allows 4 and 8 wavelengths, such as the Ethernet LX-4 standard which allowed a cable to carry four 3.125 Gbit/s data channels, resulting in 10Gbit/s aggregate.
+The advent of WDM (wavelength division multiplexing) in the mid-2000s as a great breakthrough in fiber optics as it allows multiple channels to be carried at the same time on a single fiber optic cable.
+There are all together CWDM and DWDM systems, CWDM or course WDM is the initial implementation that allows 4 and 8 wavelengths, such as the Ethernet LX-4 standard which allowed a cable to carry four 3.125 Gbit/s data channels, resulting in 10Gbit/s aggregate.

 In DWDM (Dense WDM) system, even though it is much more expensive, it can handle up to 160 data channels expanding basic a 10 Gbit/s system over a single fiber pair to over 1.6 Tbit/s.